 - ½ Cup White Wine

 - In a large sauté pan, melt butter over medium heat and add shallots, garlic and thyme cook until onions are translucent, and garlic is fragrant.

 - Add in tomatoes and stir mixture for about 2-3 minutes.

 - Add wine and cook for 3-4 minutes to reduce liquid by half.

 - Increase heat to medium high, add mussels, cover and cook for 3-5 minutes or until mussels open (Be sure to discard any mussels that do not open).

 - Remove the pan from the heat and remove mussels into a serving bowl using a slotted spoon or tongs, leaving liquid and solids in the pan.

 - Return the pan to the heat and add heavy cream and cook over medium high for 3-4 minutes until sauce begins to thicken.

-- Season the sauce with salt, pepper and garlic powder.
+- Season the sauce with salt, pepper as needed.

 - Pour sauce mixture over the mussels and garnish with parsley and lemon zest.